-- Please contact Hampshire County Council's Occupational Therapy (OT) team on 0300 555 1378 and make a self-referral - A telephone assessment will be carried out and you will be told what can be done to help you.
-They will advise whether a full OT assessment is needed - If one is needed an OT will contact you and arrange to visit you at home to decide what adaptations you might need - Following the visit, the OT will send a referral to the council specifying the adaptations that you need.
-If they are unsure of the best way to meet your needs, a visit may be made by the private sector housing officer (PSHO), or a surveyor, before the referral is sent through - You will need to complete a grant enquiry form detailing your income and this can be obtained from the Private Sector Housing Team. - On receipt of the completed grant enquiry form, the grant support officer (GSO) will carry out a financial means test to determine whether you will need to make a financial contribution towards the work.
-If you do have to make a contribution, a letter will be sent to you confirming the amount and asking for your agreement to pay - Once we have received confirmation that you are able to meet the contribution, or that proof of your benefits has been obtained, your case will be allocated to a PSHO who will arrange to visit you at home to determine the works required.
-If the adaptations to your home are complex, a surveyor may also visit
+- Please contact Hampshire County Council's Occupational Therapy (OT) team on 0300 555 1378 and make a self-referral. - A telephone assessment will be carried out and you will be told what can be done to help you.
+They will advise whether a full OT assessment is needed. - If one is needed an OT will contact you and arrange for you to attend an assessment clinic, or to visit you at home to decide what adaptations you might need. - Following the visit, the OT will send a referral to the council specifying the adaptations that you need.
+If they are unsure of the best way to meet your needs, a visit may be made by the private sector housing officer (PSHO), or a surveyor, before the referral is sent through. - During the visit the OT will give you a grant enquiry form, which you should complete and return to us.
+This will not be necessary if you are on a means-tested benefit such as Employment Support Allowance (ESA). - On receipt of the completed grant enquiry form, our grant support officer (GSO) will carry out a financial means test to determine whether you are able to make a financial contribution towards the work.
+If you do have to make a contribution, a letter will be sent to you confirming the amount and asking for your agreement. - Once we have received confirmation that you are able to meet the contribution, or that proof of your benefits has been obtained, your case will be allocated to a PSHO who will arrange to visit you at home to determine the works required.
+If the adaptations to your home are complex, a surveyor may also visit.

-- The GSO will arrange to help you to complete the application forms - The PSHO or surveyor will write a schedule of required works along with any necessary drawings - Once the works have been agreed, either the PSHO or the surveyor will get quotations for the proposed works on your behalf.
-They will obtain two comparable quotes for work up to £10,000 and three for over £10,000 - Once we have received a full application and the quotations, the works will be approved to a specific contractor.
+- The GSO will accompany the PSHO and will help you to complete the application forms. - The PSHO or surveyor will write a schedule of required works along with any necessary drawings. - Once the works have been agreed, either the PSHO or the surveyor will get quotations for the proposed works.
+They will obtain two comparable quotes for work up to £10,000 and three for over £10,000. - Once the council have received a full application and the quotations, the works will be approved to a specific contractor.
 If you decide that you do not want the approved contractor to do the work you must let us know as soon as possible.
-If you do not the grant may not be valid - When you receive the grant approval, works can begin.
-You must not start the work before you receive the grant approval document as this may invalidate your grant - Once the work has been completed, you must let us know and an officer or suveyor will check that the work has been completed satisfactorily.
-If there is a problem we will arrange for the contractor to put things right and a further check will be made to ensure that you are happy with the completed works - On receipt of an invoice from the contractor and confirmation that you are satisfied with the work, we will pay the contractor directly.
-If you have a contribution to make towards the work. you will need to make this payment directly to the contractor at the same time
+If you do not the grant may not be valid. - When you receive the grant approval, works can begin but you must not start the work before you receive the grant approval document. - Once the work has been completed, you must let the council know and a visit will be made to check the work.
+If there is a problem we will arrange for the contractor to put things right and a further visit will be made to check that you are happy. - On receipt of an invoice from the contractor and confirmation that you are satisfied with the work, the council will pay the contractor directly.
+If you have a contribution to make towards the work you will need to make this payment directly to the contractor at the same time.